Ellpeck/MLEM/Docs/articles/input.md

 When enabled, repeat events for *pressing* are automatically triggered.
 This means that calling `IsPressed` every update call would return `true` for a control that is being held down every `KeyRepeatRate` seconds after `KeyRepeatDelay` seconds have passed once.

 ## Gesture handling
-MonoGame's default touch handling can be a bit wonky to deal with, so the input handler also provides a much better user experience for touch gesture input.
+MonoGame's default touch handling is not very library-friendly, so the input handler also provides a much more streamlined user experience for touch gesture input.

 To enable touch input, the gestures you want to use first have to be enabled:
 ```cs